PRTG Manual: Monitoring via HTTP

 PRTG provides the option to monitor passively received data.
 For this purpose, you can set up a device in a way that it automatically sends the data to PRTG.
 Specific sensors can receive this data and alert you based on your individual settings.
 For example, all Linux/Unix and most network devices support remote devices generating data, which has to be configured on each device, and sending the messages to a probe system.
 Usually, only the destination IP and port are required.

 For more information, see the Paessler website: How to use push monitoring via HTTP .

 The REST Custom sensor queries a Representational State Transfer (REST) application programming interface (API) endpoint and maps the JSON or XML result to sensor values.
 The mapping rule has to be available as a REST configuration file in JSON template (*.template) format according to the PRTG API definition.

 For details about the return value format, see section Custom Sensors.

 The HTTP sensors show their status depending on the HTTP status codes that they receive.
 By default, the sensor states are the following:

 5xx Server Error

-- Server Name Identification (SNI): You can configure SNI, which has to be a Fully Qualified Domain Name (FQDN) and must match the configuration of the target server.
-For details, see the Knowledge Base article My HTTP sensors fail to monitor websites which use SNI.
+- Server Name Indication: You can configure SNI, which has to be a fully qualified domain name (FQDN) and must match the configuration of the target server.
+For details, see the Knowledge Base: My HTTP sensors fail to monitor websites which use SNI.
 What can I do?

-- Protocol Version: You can choose the HTTP protocol version that the sensor will use when connecting to the target URL.
+- HTTP Version: You can choose the HTTP version that the sensor uses when connecting to the target URL.

 - Authentication Method: You can define if the configured URL needs authentication, enter credentials, and choose an authentication method.